karkman/recipe/README.md

 # Guacamole recipe

 Used in teaching Git.

 The recipoe has been adjusted for salt and cilantro.
 Now it's just perfect.

-And we can share it with others.
+And we can share it with some.